 Sydney smiled at the thought.
 Florence was difficult to ignore at the best of times.
 If it was something she was passionate about, well, he pitied any that were foolish enough to get in her way.
 “I hope so,” said Sidney.
 Thankful for his friend’s efforts.
 “She will be needed sooner than expected.”

 Sidney nodded.
 “And of the others, where are we?”

 November 8th 1854 – Scutari, Crimea

-Within that horrific bedlam, Florence thrived.
-Her dark talent, now a true gift.
-It enabled her to direct the exhausted nurses to those that could be helped, a ghastly but necessary triage.
-Her gift had demanded an ever greater sacrifice as she bore witness to each and every death.
-She’d experience every conceivable horror that mankind could inflict upon itself before she’d be done in that frozen hell.
+Within this horrific bedlam, Florence thrived.
+Her dark talent, now the promised gift.
+She would tirelessly direct the exhausted nurses to those that could be saved, a ghastly but necessary triage.
+Her gift demanded ever greater sacrifice as she bore witness to each and every death.
+In this frozen hell, she’d experience every conceivable horror that mankind could inflict upon itself before she’d be done.

-In those terrible first few days, she’d almost lost herself, countless times.
-If it hadn’t been for Dr Gray’s final lesson, she’d have drowned in those never-ending shadows.
-But that one vision had kept her going.
+In the terrible first few days, she’d almost lost herself, countless times.
+If it hadn’t been for Dr Gray’s final lesson, she’d have drowned in the never-ending shadows.
+That one vision though, that had kept her going.
 She would bring enlightenment to this dark corner.
-She would inspire and ultimately, she would stem this sickening river of tortured souls.
-She would not stand by whilst the terrible conditions in the hospital contributed to the death toll.
+She’d inspire and ultimately, she would stem this sickening river of tortured souls.
+She could not stand by whilst the terrible conditions in the hospital contributed to the death toll.
 The generals didn’t have a care for the dead and dying, they only cared for their bloody war.
-She would open their eyes and make the fools understand the price of their folly.
+She would open their eyes and make the fools understand the true price of their folly.